 jQuery.log(), Logging plugin for jQuery

-jQuery is an excellent library and allows a lot of kinds of stuff, and one of the most important features is creating plug-ins.
-All plug-in in jQuery have pattern like the following:
+jQuery is an excellent library and allows a lot of kinds of stuff, and one of the most critical features is creating your plug-ins.
+All plug-in in jQuery has a pattern like the following:

 The code for jQuery log plug-in is below

 Inside of plug-in, I check if the browser supports console because if this is an old version of Internet Explorer, the console will be undefined.
 There are at least two types of checking if the console is defined, the first is check if it inside of a window, and the second, check if it is not undefined, I prefer the latter.
 I put just console.log() method inside of my logging method, but if you need to support more browsers, for example, Opera... you can add more code there.